ejgallego/coq-serapi/README.md

       (opt_value (StringValue 1))))
    ...
    ```

-  Options can be omitted, as in: `(tag (Query ((limit 10)) Option))`.
+  Options can be omitted, as in: `(tag (Query ((limit 10)) Option))`, and

-  Currently supported queries can be seen [here](sertop/sertop_protocol.mli#L110)
+  currently supported queries can be seen [here](sertop/sertop_protocol.mli#L118)

 - `(Print opts obj)`: The `Print` command provides access to the Coq pretty printers.
-Its intended use is for printing manipulated objects returned by `Query`.
+Its intended use is for printing (maybe IDE manipulated) objects returned by `Query`.

 - `(Parse num string)`: The `Parse` command gives access to the Coq parsing engine.
 We currently support detecting the end of the first num sentences, returning the corresponding `CoqPosition` objects.
-Note that we don't execute the commands themselves so stateful parsing doesn't work.
+If you want to parse a document use the `StmAdd` control command instead.

-Look at the [interface file](sertop/sertop_protocol.mli) for all the details.
-Ocaml type definitions are serialized in a straightforward manner so it should be easy to figure the syntax out.
+Look at the [interface file](sertop/sertop_protocol.mli) more the details.
+The Ocaml type definitions are often self-explanatory and are serialized in a predictable way.

 ### Building

-The build system is work in progress. coq/coq#187 needs to be completed before we can put SerAPI in Opam.
+_The build system is work in progress. coq/coq#187 needs to be completed before we upload SerAPI to Opam._

-To build, OPAM and coq are required.
+Building `sertop` requires OPAM and Coq trunk.

 1. Install the needed packages:
    `$ opam install ocamlfind ppx_import cmdliner core_kernel sexplib ppx_sexp_conv`

-2. Download and compile coq-trunk.
-In the coq sources you can do:
+2. Download and compile coq trunk.
+We recommend:
    `$ ./configure -local && make -j $NJOBS`

-3. Edit our `myocamlbuild.ml` to add the location of Coq sources and Opam installation, then
+3. Edit the `myocamlbuild.ml` file to add the location of your Coq sources and Opam installation.
-   `make` should do the rest.
+4. `make` should build `sertop`.

 ### Emacs mode